kdhubb/battleship/README.md

 - Scaling - methods in computer randomization will more easily scale to larger boards
   - Expand on all methods where we randomize
 - Gets tests
+-Buggy computer fire method (submarine placement bug).
+-Turn class, can methods go in other classes?